Murder of Marion Parker: Conviction and execution

-Aftermath
+Media representations

 Ayn Rand's The Little Street

-In 1928, the writer Ayn Rand began planning a novel called The Little Street, whose protagonist, Danny Renahan, was to be based on "what Hickman suggested to [her]."
+In 1928, the writer Ayn Rand began planning a novel called The Little Street, whose protagonist, Danny Renahan, was to be based on her impressions of Hickman.
 The novel was never finished, but Rand wrote notes for it which were published after her death in the book Journals of Ayn Rand.
-In these notes Rand writes that the public fascination with Hickman is not due to the heinousness of his crimes, but to his defiant attitude and his refusal to accept conventional morals.
-She describes him as "a brilliant, unusual, exceptional boy" and speculates about the society that turned him into "a purposeless monster."
+In these notes she writes that the public fascination with Hickman was not due to the heinousness of his crimes, but to his defiant attitude and his refusal to accept conventional morals.
+She describes him as "a brilliant, unusual, exceptional boy" and speculates about the society that turned him into "a purposeless monster".
 Rand wanted the protagonist of her novel to be, "A Hickman with a purpose.
 And without the degeneracy.
 It is more exact to say that the model is not Hickman, but what Hickman suggested to me."

-Rand scholars David Harriman (who edited the book in which the notes were published), Chris Matthew Sciabarra and Jennifer Burns all interpret Rand's interest in Hickman as a sign of her early admiration toward the ideas of Friedrich Nietzsche, especially since she several times referred to Danny (the character which Hickman "suggested" to her) as a "Superman" (in the Nietzschean sense).
+Rand scholars David Harriman, Chris Matthew Sciabarra and Jennifer Burns all interpret Rand's interest in Hickman as a sign of her early admiration toward the ideas of Friedrich Nietzsche, especially since she several times referred to Danny as a "Superman" (in the Nietzschean sense).

-Folk ballads
+Songs

 In the years following the crime, Parker's murder was subject to various folk murder ballads, many of which alternately spelled her name "Marian."
 One of the earliest recorded ballads inspired by the Parker murder, "Little Marian Parker", was recorded by Vernon Dalhart and Carson Robison, and released in 1928 by Columbia Records.
 The same year, Andrew Jenkins (under the pseudonym Blind Andy) released the ballad "Little Marion Parker" as a single on Okeh Records, with the b-side "The Fate of Edward Hickman."
 Another ballad inspired by the crime, "The Marion Parker Murder", was recorded and released in 1939, performed by John McGhee.

 The Reverend J. M. Gates also composed a Negro spiritual inspired by the Parker case, titled "California Kidnapping," in which he compared her abduction and murder to his family's past as slaves.

+Other media

+The Parker case was one of those that the LAPD provided to NBC for transcription into episodes of the Dragnet police procedural drama.
+The episode based on the case, entitled "Sullivan Kidnapping – The Wolf", was the 15th episode in the Dragnet radio series and was originally broadcast on September 10, 1949.
+It too uses the fact that Hickman was tracked down by tracking ransom money, but changes the story so that the arrest happens at the theater.

+The 2020 revival of Perry Mason featured a premise based loosely on the murder of Marion Parker.